Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ---

-### Obtaining the Game
+### Availability of the Game

 The original games are no longer commercially available.
-For cultural preservation, community-preserved archival copies can be found on Archive.org:
+Community-preserved archival copies are available on Archive.org for preservation purposes.

 * [Gold edition (2002)](https://archive.org/details/flaklypagullutgave)
 * [Other versions and new uploads](https://archive.org/search?query=Fl%C3%A5klypa+Grand+Prix)